Learning PDEs for Portfolio Optimization with Quantum Physics-Informed Neural Networks: Introduction

 \subsection{Related works}

 Similar ideas to our QPINN and quantum-inspired PINN have also been explored on the classical side.
 Polynomial hypothesis functions have been studied in PINNs \citep{Tang2023PIPINN}, while tensor-decomposition techniques have been incorporated into classical neural networks \citep{cohen2016,Chrysos_2021}.
-Our approaches share conceptual similarities with the framework proposed in \citep{Vemuri2025FunctionalTensor}, where the classical PINN learns each separable component of the tensor-decomposed hypothesis functions in order to efficiently approximate PDE solutions.
+Our approaches share conceptual similarities with the framework proposed by \citet{Vemuri2025FunctionalTensor}, where the classical PINN learns each separable component of the tensor-decomposed hypothesis functions in order to efficiently approximate PDE solutions.

-Some researches have demonstrated that orthogonal polynomials, such as the Chebyshev polynomials, present some theoretical advantages over the standard non-orthogonal polynomials for solving PDEs \citep{powell1981approximation,boyd2001chebyshev}.
+Some studies have demonstrated that orthogonal polynomials, such as Chebyshev polynomials, can offer theoretical advantages over standard non-orthogonal polynomials for solving PDEs \citep{powell1981approximation,boyd2001chebyshev}.
 One quantum approach has also employed Chebyshev polynomials as hypothesis functions for solving PDEs \citep{Kyriienko_2021}.

 However, it was experimentally observed in \citet{Tang2023PIPINN} that standard non-orthogonal polynomials achieve significantly faster training convergence than Chebyshev polynomials, while exhibiting a comparable error after convergence when solving low-dimensional PDEs such as the Burgers equation, Sine-Gordon, and Allen-Cahn equations.
-Standard non-orthogonal, Chebyshev, and tensor-decomposed polynomial represent particular subclasses within the general family of polynomial hypothesis functions, and it is still not well understood which hypothesis function representation is most appropriate for solving particular classes of PDEs.
-This observation motivates our investigation into quantum models whose hypothesis spaces are designed to contain polynomial hypothesis functions, as outlined here after:
+Standard non-orthogonal, Chebyshev, and tensor-decomposed polynomials represent particular subclasses within the general family of polynomial hypothesis functions, and it is still not well understood which hypothesis function representation is most appropriate for solving particular classes of PDEs.
+This observation motivates our investigation into quantum models whose hypothesis spaces are designed to contain polynomial hypothesis functions, as follows: